tanmay17061/llm-product-search/README.md

 ## v2

 1. The (User <-> Product) interaction is a conversation.
-The Product Summarizer is now a conversation agent, capable of re-fetching products if the user updates their query.
+The Product Summarizer is now a conversation agent (or, a chatbot), capable of re-fetching products if the user updates their query.

+## v3

+1. It will be fun to see if the chatbot can handle vector arithmetic.
+An example conversation would be:
+  a.
+Human: I am looking for a slow cooker.
+Can you suggest any good ones?
+  b.
+Chatbot: <vectorizes user query; queries and fetches the vector store for relevant products>
+  c.
+Chatbot: Sure!
+Here are 3 suggestions, ...
+  d.
+Human: But all of these do not have induction support.
+It should have induction support.
+  e.
+Chatbot: <vectorizes user query; vectorizes "should have induction support" and adds to the previous vector>
+  f.
+Chatbot: Oops, my bad.
+Here, these 3 suggestions come with an induction bottom: ...